Health Benefits and Side Effects of Mushroom Teas

 Teacup of Mushroom Tea

-Mushroom tea is also everywhere, so you can conveniently find them at your local grocery stores.
+Mushroom tea is everywhere, so you can conveniently find them at local grocery stores.
 You can buy powdered mushroom extract blended with green tea or any other type of tea.
-If you love coffee, you can also buy a mushroom with a coffee blend to better suit your taste.
+If you love coffee, you can buy a mushroom with a coffee blend to better suit your taste.
 You can even pair it with unsweetened vanilla almond milk to make the drinking experience extra special.

-One thing you also need to know is that there are a variety of mushrooms that local brands infuse with tea.
-The most popular ones are Chaga, Lion’s mane, and Reishi due to their adaptogenic herb qualities.
-This means that these specific types of mushrooms help our bodies adapt to stress, making them an important element in maintaining good and sound mental health.
+You should also know that local brands infuse tea with various mushrooms.
+ChagaLion’s Mane, and Reishi are popular due to their adaptogenic herb qualities.
+These specific types of mushrooms help our bodies adapt to stress, making them important for maintaining good mental health.

 The Different and Specific Types of Mushroom